laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 the corresponding L-mer that contains both appears k times in the L-spectrum.

 An Eulerian Path of a graph is the path that traverses each edge of the graph exactly once.
-Note that the algorithms can find Eulerian Paths in linear time, which is quite computationally cheap.
+Note that the Eulerian algorithm can find an Eulerian path in linear time.
 Recall that the greedy algorithm would need to compute overlaps between reads.
 If done naively this scales quadratically in the number of reads.
 We will discuss this in the coming lectures.